 In re Washington Mutual Securities, Derivative and ERISA Litigation

-Represented former Washington Mutual officers in multidistrict class action litigation and tag-along cases pending in federal district court in the Western District of Washington involving securities claims arising from collapse of housing market and FDIC seizure of WAMU assets.
+Represented Washington Mutual officers in multidistrict class action litigation and tag-along cases pending in federal district court in the Western District of Washington involving securities claims arising from collapse of housing market and FDIC seizure of WAMU assets.
 Appointed by court as sole liaison counsel for all defendants.
 Case settled after four years of litigation.
 (W.D.
-Wash.
-2011)
+Wash., 2011)

 In re Zymogenetics Shareholder Litigation